Working Out With Covid

-It might seem that working out or exercising is the last thing you want to do when getting down with Covid or maybe the relationship between being physically active and preventing this or any other disease may not be entirely clear.
-However, it does exist and we will try to shed some light on it and see if it is really worth looking into as a valid form of prevention and treatment.
+It might seem that working out or exercising is the last thing you want to do when dealing with Covid, but the relationship between being physically active and preventing this or any other disease, including how to workout with Covid, may not be entirely clear.
+However, it does exist, and we will try to shed some light on it and see if it is really worth looking into as a valid form of prevention and treatment.

-Today we’ll look into the research available these past couple of years about exercising to fight Covid infection, prevent it and recover faster from it.
+Today we’ll look into the research available these past couple of years about exercising to fight COVID-19 infection, prevent it, and recover faster from it.

 Physical activity is well known to have a positive effect on immunity, it boosts the immune system, improves cardiorespiratory and vascular function, helps regulate the inflammatory response, and mitigates the effects of stress in our body.